 For multi-location businesses, you may also have people working in different time zones and require an approach that accommodates those needs.

 If you’re a smaller enterprise, you may be under the impression that outsourcing IT tasks is something more beneficial and geared to larger businesses.
 The advantages may be more pronounced in a small company because they solve availability issues.
-If you have only one or two people handling IT for your organization, sick leave and vacation time can present difficulties that are easily solved by an outsourced help desk.
+If you have only one or two people handling IT for your organization, sick leave and vacation time can present difficulties that are easily solved by an managed help desk.

 With an in-house help desk, you’re shouldering all the burden of keeping technicians trained on every infrastructure element and software application.
 You may also struggle to retain highly-trained staff because the mundane nature of help desk work makes turnover an issue.